California allows in-store shopping across state with approval by county health officials

-Retailers across California can now reopen to shoppers as long as county health officials approve and the businesses follow safety guidelines to curb the spread of COVID-19, officials announced Monday.
+Retailers across California can now reopen to shoppers as long as county health officials approve and the businesses follow safety guidelines to prevent the spread of COVID-19, officials announced Monday.

 The move was only previously allowed in counties approved to advance under the second phase of California’s four-stage reopening process.